raphkm/Akann/README.md

 Clone this repository to your device and open the file to lead ou to the website

 Technologies Used
-Languages used are HTML, CSS & JavaScript
+Languages used are HTML, CSS & JavaScript.

 Contacts
  Incase of any communication required My Number - 0717976042 Email - rkariuki415@gmail.com